 9) The amount of time taken to promote

-Regardless of how much promotion is actually worth to an audience, a brand and creator will have to factor in the time it takes to complete the work.
-For example, if a creator is promoting an energy drink, and they have to film on location for a day to get the shots required that cost has to be factored in.
+Regardless of how much promotion is worth to an audience, a brand and creator will have to factor in the time it takes to complete the work.
+For example, if a creator is promoting an energy drink, and they have to film on location for a day to get the shots required that cost must be factored in.

 10) Notice period

-If I book a spot with a creator months in advance I may be able to secure a better deal.
-However, if I’m booking a spot in 2 weeks time, the likelihood is a creator will charge me a premium.
-Conversely, creators may have a spot that they did not expect to have, and in order to secure a brand quickly, they might lower their price to get that deal over the line.
+If I book a spot with a creator months in advance, I may be able to secure a better deal.
+However, if I’m booking a spot in 2 weeks’ time, the likelihood is a creator will charge me a premium.
+Conversely, creators may have a spot that they did not expect to have, and to secure a brand quickly, they might lower their price to get that deal over the line.

-The reality is, that a single campaign can vary in cost from a product all the way to 7 figures.
+The reality is, that a single campaign can vary in cost from a product all the way to seven figures.
 From one influencer to multiple social creators.
 Youtube to Snapchat.
-From a single post to multiple posts over a long period of time across different platforms.
-These are all factors that need to be taken into account.
+From a single post to multiple posts over an extended period across different platforms.
+These are all factors that need to be considered.